viktorradnai/ChibiOS/testhal/AVR/SPI/readme.txt

 Connect the SPI interfaces of two Arduino boards.
 Configure one as master, the other as slave using the #define statement in main.c.

-Once the master starts running, the two boards will exchange a single character message (master sends 'm', slave sends 's').
+Once the master starts running, the two boards will exchange messages using SPI and output the messages over the USB serial port.

 ** Build Procedure **